How To Get A Matte Finish On Resin

 Follow the manufacturer’s instructions for applying the matte varnish or sealer.
 Typically, this involves using a brush, sponge, or applicator to evenly coat the surface of the cured resin.

-Take care to apply an even layer to ensure a consistent matte finish.
+Take care to apply an even layer for a consistent matte finish.

 Allow the matte varnish or sealer to dry completely according to the product’s recommended drying time.
-This ensures that the protective layer is fully set and adhered to the resin surface.
+This makes it so that the protective layer is fully set and adhered to the resin surface.

-Once the matte varnish or sealer has dried, inspect the resin surface to ensure the desired matte finish has been achieved.
+Once the matte varnish or sealer has dried, check the surface to see the desired matte finish has been achieved.
+You might want to put on a second coat.

 Using Mod Podge Matte